hamedaravane/telemora-web/README.md

-# Telemart - A Marketplace Frontend Built with Next.js
+# Telemora - A Marketplace Frontend Built with Next.js

 ## Overview

-Telemart is a Telegram Mini App providing a seamless marketplace experience.
+Telemora is a Telegram Mini App providing a seamless marketplace experience.
 Built with **Next.js**, **React Query**, and **TailwindCSS**, it allows users to browse products, manage orders, create stores, and process payments using **TON Connect**.

-This project is designed as the frontend for the **Telemart API**, integrating authentication, product management, order processing, and payment handling.
+This project is designed as the frontend for the **Telemora API**, integrating authentication, product management, order processing, and payment handling.

 ---